nion-software/nionswift-instrumentation-kit/docs/userguide.rst

 The checkboxes in the bottom row allow you to configure how the data will be returned:

 * "Bin data in y-direction" will sum the images in vertical direction to obtain spectra.
 * "Auto dark subtraction" will blank the beam after the acquisition is finished and repeat it (with the exact same settings).
 This data will be then be used as dark images for the actual data.
   Make sure "Blanker control name" is set correctly, otherwise this mode will fail.
+Note that this settings has no effect for spectrum images as it will always be deactivated in this mode.
 * "Sum frames" will sum all frames that were acquired for each spectrum (as specified by the column "frames" in the main window).
 If this is off, the plug-in will return a stack for each spectrum.

 Output
 ++++++
 The plug-in will create one result data item per spectrum.
 These data items can be either single spectra, single images, stacks of spectra or stacks of images, depending on the settings.
+When you are acquring spectrum images, the result data items will be either single spectrum images, single 4D images, stacks of spectrum images or stacks of 4d images.
 Additionaly the plug-in will create a data item that contains all acquired spectra as multiple line plots.
-This last data item will only be created if "Bin data in y-direction" is selected in the settings window.
+This last data item will only be created if "Bin data in y-direction" is selected in the settings window and if you are not acquiring spectrum images.

 .. image:: resources/multi_acquire_output_stacked.png